So, here’s the scoop on electronics and practicing…

-So, I was trying to figure out how to successfully place limits this summer when my friend Erin posted on Facebook about what she was doing to limit electronics at her house: One minute of screen time for every minute her children practiced the piano.
+So, I was trying to figure out how to successfully place limits this summer when a friend of mine posted on Facebook about what she was doing to limit electronics at her house: One minute of screen time for every minute her children practiced the piano.
 Obviously, I stole that brilliant idea from her faster than you can say Super Mario Brothers 3.

 So that’s it.
 For every minute they practice their instruments in the morning, they get a minute of electronics.
 In general.
 Sometimes they can have more, like maybe for our insanely long car trip this summer.
 They can also save up their minutes for a huge electronics binge if they want to.
 But they still have to practice every day and do their chores and reading before their eyes can so much as glance at a screen.

 It’s working pretty well, so far.
 There has been absolutely no complaining about practicing, and that alone makes me over the moon happy.
 Of course, we’re only three days in, but I think it’s a good sign.

 My middle daughter said that it should count for me and my husband, too.
 No screen time for Mom and Dad unless we also practiced.
 I thought that was fair enough, and so the only reason I’m allowed to be writing this right now is because I spent three hours at opera rehearsal today.
 And since I doubt I’ll actually spend three hours online today, I totally have tons of minutes saved up!